SimonGiampy/Ing_Sw_Progetto_Polimi_2021/README.md

 ### Compilation

 We uploaded the pre-compiled jar executable files.
 The uploaded jars were created with the aid of the Maven Assembly Plugin.
+These jar packages are proven to work correctly on Windows machines.
+If any problem arises when executing the jars on a different operating system, regenerating the jar packages might be needed.

 In order to compile the jar file autonomously, change the current folder to the project root directory and write:
 ```shell
  mvn clean package